Douglass Parker

 Douglass Stott Parker Sr. (May 27, 1927 – February 8, 2011) was an American classicist, academic, and translator.
 He was one of the first scholars to write favorably about J. R. R. Tolkien's The Lord of the Rings.
+He was the father of computer scientist Stott Parker.

 Early life

 Douglass Parker was born in LaPorte, Indiana, the son of Cyril Rodney Parker and Isobel (née Douglass) Parker.

 He received an undergraduate degree from the University of Michigan; he gained his doctorate from Princeton University, about Lucretius's use of Epicurean imagery.
 He was a Fellow at the Center for Hellenic Studies in 1961–1962, its inaugural year, and a Guggenheim Scholar.

 Expertise

 Parker is known for his work in Greek and Roman comedy, particularly his translations of Aristophanes’ plays Lysistrata (1964), The Wasps (1962) and The Congresswomen (Ecclesiazusae) (1967).
 He is also known for his translations of Terence’s The Eunuch (Eunuchus), and Plautus' The Brothers Menaechmus (Menaechmi), as well as other classical and literary works.
 His translations of plays have been republished multiple times, and have been performed around the world.
 Lysistrata has had over two hundred productions.